 email@example.com 719-658 -2540 Ext: 229

-John’s been with the company since 2011 as an actor, director, playwright, fight director, and videographer.
+John’s been with CRT since 2011 as an actor, director, playwright, fight director, videographer, and Associate Artistic Director.
 Some of his plays for CRT include: Kind of Red, Reading!
-And Other Superpowers, Harry the Great, Math-stronaut, and Suspended.
-John’s favorite CRT acting credits include: Kind of Red, Private Lives, August: Osage County, Hope & Gravity, Taming of the Shrew, Language of Trees, and Shakespeare’s Land of the Dead.
-Other recent acting credits include: The Game of Love and Chance and The Liar (Theatreworks), Cyrano (BETC), The 39 Steps (Lone Tree Arts Center), Is He Dead? and Good on Paper (Arvada Center), Othello and A Christmas Carol (Denver Center Theatre Company).
-John received his MFA from the National Theatre Conservatory and B.A. from Case Western Reserve University.
-John and Caitlin got married in Creede’s little white church on the hill in 2014, and are now elated to make this magical place their new home.
+And Other Superpowers, and Harry the Great.
+Favorite CRT acting credits include: Kind of Red, Taming of the Shrew, Language of Trees, and Shakespeare’s Land of the Dead.
+Other acting credits include: The Game of Love and Chance, The Liar (Theatreworks), Cyrano (BETC), The 39 Steps (Lone Tree Arts Center), Is He Dead?
+(Arvada Center), Othello, A Christmas Carol (Denver Center).
+John received his MFA from the National Theatre Conservatory and BA from Case Western Reserve University.
+John and Caitlin got married in Creede’s little white church on the hill.
+In December 2018 they welcomed into the world the newest member of their family, little Leo!

 firstname.lastname@example.org 719-658 -2540 Ext: 221

 Brandon Davis designs beautiful things, paints stuff, makes art, and does a variety of silly voices on the regular.
 He graduated with a Bachelor’s in Visual Communications and a minor in Art History, then moved to Los Angeles where he worked over the past decade as a filmmaker, photographer, and producer for Larry King’s post CNN television series, PoliticKING.
 When he isn’t in the office you can find him on adventures with his wild dingo, Kamelei.